gwilku/jscan-docs/general/key_programming.rst

 What JScan does?
 ----------------

-JScan adds the ID of a key to the list of IDs accepted by the immobilizer, allowing the key to start the vehicle.
+JScan instructs the vehicle to bind the key with the immobilizer, allowing the key to start the vehicle.
 To complete the procedure a vehicle PIN is required:
 	- in some vehicles the PIN can be retrieved with JScan
 	- in others, it can be obtained from a dealership
 	- most recent (MY 2018+) are not supported due to more complex security measures (and not even a code from the dealer will help)

 What JScan doesn't do?
 ----------------------

+JScan (nor any other device / software, even the professional ones) does not bind the key on its own - it only instructs the vehicle to do it.

 JScan doesn't handle the fob buttons binding process.
 This happens automatically between the key and the vehicle ECU.